gaelcolas/datum/README.md

 > `A datum is a piece of information.`

-**Datum** is a PowerShell module to lookup configuration data from aggregated sources allowing you to define generic information and specific overrides without repeating yourself.
+**Datum** is a PowerShell module to lookup **configuration data** from aggregated sources allowing you to define generic information (Roles) and specific overrides (i.e. per Node, Location, Environment) without repeating yourself.

 A Sample repository of an 'Infrastructure _from_ code' managed using Datum is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of its usage and the recommended Control repository layout.